 After finishing his PhD in 1996, Weiss began to work for Amizade full time.
 By 1998, Amizade volunteers had built an orthopedic workshop and a dormitory for APAE, a Brazilian non-profit organization providing health, education, and social services to low-income handicapped children; built a vocational training center and a self-sustaining silk screening workshop for the Pastoral do Menor, a program that works with youth at risk in Santarém and constructed two additional dorm rooms and a children’s health clinic, which now serves a community of 20,000, for Esperança, a non-profit health care organization.
 Also in 1998 Weiss received a Giraffe Hero Commendation, given to people who stick their necks out for the common good.

 In the late 1990s Amizade exploded.
 After a series of very successful university partnerships, it became clear that Amizade’s expertise was not limited to volunteer vacations; rather the programs that were perhaps most transformational were with college students.
-From programs in Montana to renovate a historic ranch and build an environmental research station to working with the Korrawinga Aboriginal Community in Australia, by 2004 Amizade had worked with over 20 communities in 13 countries.
+From experiential learning projects in Montana to renovate a historic ranch and build an environmental research station to working with the Korrawinga Aboriginal Community in Australia, by 2004 Amizade had worked with over 20 communities in 13 countries.